freenas/freenas-docs/userguide/services.rst

-When SSH is configured, authenticated users with a user account created using :menuselection:`Account --> Users --> Add User` can use :command:`ssh` to login to the %brand% system over the network.
+When SSH is configured, authenticated users with a user account created using
+:menuselection:`Account --> Users --> Add User`
+can use :command:`ssh` to log into the %brand% system over the network.
-The user home directory will be the pool or dataset specified in the :guilabel:`Home Directory` field of their %brand% user account.
-While the SSH login will default to the user home directory, users are able to navigate outside their home directory, which can pose a security risk.
+The user home directory is the pool or dataset specified in the :guilabel:`Home Directory` field of the %brand% account for that user.
+While the SSH login defaults to the user home directory, users are able to navigate outside their home directory, which can pose a security risk.

 It is possible to allow users to use :command:`scp` and :command:`sftp` to transfer files between their local computer and their home directory on the %brand% system, while restricting them from logging into the system using :command:`ssh`.
 To configure this scenario, go to :menuselection:`Account --> Users`, click :guilabel:`More Options` for the user, and click :guilabel:`Edit`.
 Change the :guilabel:`Shell` to *scponly*.
 Repeat for each user that needs restricted SSH access.

 Test the configuration from another system by running the :command:`sftp`, :command:`ssh`, and :command:`scp` commands as the